Soccer, Football and Strength coaching education series slated to begin in January

 Following his playing career at Nicholls, Conque landed with the Los Angeles Raiders only to have his career cut short by injury in 1983.
 He then returned to Nicholls and began his coaching career as a graduate assistant for the Colonels before spending a pair of seasons coaching in the high school ranks.

 Conque is married to the former Angele' Jackson as the couple has three sons: Chasse (and his wife Lisa), Benton and Zach.
-He also became a grandfather as twins Julianna and Sydney were born to Chasse and Lisa in 2012.
+He also became a grandfather as twins Julianna and Sydney were born to Chasse and Lisa in 2012, followed by the addition of Adeline in August of 2014.